Using these junk removal marketing strategies, we’ve helped junk removal businesses generate over $30,000 per month from inbound leads.

 Check out our client, WE LOVE JUNK, in Philadelphia for a great example of an optimized website with clear calls to action.

 Most junk removal businesses will utilize a local SEO campaign.
-Unlike traditional SEO, local SEO campaigns mostly focus on geo-targeted keywords.
+Unlike traditional SEO, local SEO campaigns mainly focus on geo-targeted keywords.
 Keywords such as “[insert local town] junk removal” or “[insert local town] garage cleanouts” are common in local campaigns.

 Local SEO tips to boost your traffic